skmcwilliams/Racing-Telemetry/README.md

 In the background this program:
 - cleans CSV file to identify header
 - renames columns of the CSV file to something that is more recognizeable
+- takes the absolute value of all characteristics to accurately represent inputs (throttle, brake pressure, steering angle relative to outputs (MPH, longitudinal gforce, lateral gforce)
 - condenses the data to be one dimensional for statistical purposes
 - concatenantes strings with other variables to create labels, legends, and file names
-- cleans column names to become more usable in the user's selection of data
-- calculates correlation coefficient and covariancea and prints to terminal
+- calculates all relevant statistical info and prints to terminal
-- takes the absolute value of all characteristics to accurately represent inputs (throttle, brake pressure, steering angle) relative to outputs (MPH, longitudinal gforce, lateral gforce)

 Your variable choices are below:
 - Time: Time throughout the two laps worth of data in 0.05 second increments
 - Distance: Distance traveled throughout the lap
-- Brake_Pressure: Braking force applied by driver
+- Brake Pressure: Braking force applied by driver
-- Steering_Angle: Steering angle applied by driver (negative is left, positive is right)
+- Steering Angle: Steering angle applied by driver (negative is left, positive is right)
-- Vertical_GForce: The force of the vehicle rising or lowering on the springs
+- Vertical GForce: The force of the vehicle rising or lowering on the springs
-- Lateral_GForce: The force resulting of braking or accelerating
+- Lateral GForce: The force resulting of braking or accelerating
-- Longitudinal_GForce: The force resulting of navigating turns
+- Longitudinal GForce: The force resulting of navigating turns
 - Gear: Gear that the vehicle is in at the given Time
 - RPM: Revolutions Per Minute of the engine
 - Throttle%: The percent of throttle application by the driver
 - MPH: Speed of vehicle in Miles Per Hour

 The program will request X and Y variables, please type the variables you would like to see and the program will plot them into the html file.
+You will receive an error if the variable that you typed is not in the dataset

 Future plans include:
 - adding the statistical data to the plot instead of the terminal